MicrosoftDocs/sdk-api/sdk-api-src/content/icmpapi/nf-icmpapi-icmp6sendecho2.md

 ## -returns

 When called synchronously, the <b>Icmp6SendEcho2</b> function returns the number of replies received and stored in <i>ReplyBuffer</i>.
-If the return value is zero, call
-<a href="/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a> for extended error information.

 When called asynchronously, the <b>Icmp6SendEcho2</b> function returns ERROR_IO_PENDING  to indicate the operation is in progress.
 The results can be retrieved later when the event specified in the <i>Event</i> parameter signals or the callback function in the <i>ApcRoutine</i> parameter is called.